lichenscript/lichenscript/README.md

 ## What's the different with Rust?
 Why not Rust?

-### LS do NOT use lifetime
+LichenScript does NOT use lifetime.

-LS is high level language.
+LichenScript is a high level language.
-I don't want the programmer to care about the detail of the memory such as liftime/smart pointer.
+I don't want the programmers to care about the detail of the memory such as liftime/smart pointer.

-LS is designed to use the ecosystem of C++ in
-Computer Graphic.
-So comping to C is reasonable.
+LichenScript is designed to use the ecosystem of C++ in Computer Graphic.
+So compiling to C is reasonable.

-It't not hard to support Rust in the future.
+It can be easily integrated with Rust with C-ABI.

-### LS is more dynamic than Rust
+### LichenScript is more dynamic than Rust

-No a bunch of pointer types.
+- Doesn't have a bunch of pointer types.
-Dynamic dispatch, supports any.
-Support inheritance.
+- Support inheritance.

 ## What's different from JavaScript/TypeScript?

-More lightweight, don't depends on a heavy runtime.
+- More lightweight to run, don't depends on a heavy runtime.
-The C runtime is very small, LS's object uses reference counting to free memory.
+- The C runtime is very small, LichenScript's object uses reference counting to free memory.

-More static features.
+- More static features.

-### class private field are guaranteed by the type system

-Unlike JavaScript/TypeScipt, which is 'fake' private, LS's private is guaranteed, so you don't need a `#` syntax to implement real private field.

 ### No exceptions and try/catch

 Exception mechanism depends on a heavy runtime.

-### More static
+So it's exclude from the language.